axibase/atsd/changelogs/2017_33/README.md

 #### Issue 4317

-Files produced by an SQL report can be made available for [downloading](../../sql/scheduled-sql.md) by end-users.
-The report files contain records that were prepared by the server when the scheduled task was last executed.
+Files produced by an SQL report can be made available for [downloading](../../sql/scheduled-sql.md) by end users.
+The report files contain records prepared by the server when the scheduled task last executed.

 ![](./Images/issue-4317.png)